 An essential aspect of learning in imaging is having access to high-quality validated cases to support and enhance learning and to allow learners to receive feedback on their performance and progress.

-The NBIA team plans to collaborate with the Scientific Computing team at the Royal Surrey County Hospital to establish a national breast imaging case archive containing tens of thousands of validated, anonymised, cases covering the full range of normal, benign and malignant breast pathology.
+The NBIA team plans to collaborate with the Scientific Computing team at the Royal Surrey NHS Foundation Trust to establish a national breast imaging case archive containing tens of thousands of validated, anonymised, cases covering the full range of normal, benign and malignant breast pathology.
 This will allow all learners to have access to a wide range of teaching cases, thereby helping to standardise training and promote the sharing of resources.

 Future plans for the online learning hub include question banks, discussion forums and dedicated online CPD courses for qualified professionals as well as online taster resources to raise awareness of breast imaging as a career.